Martin8843/sql-pharmacy-project/README.md

 ![image](https://github.com/Martin8843/Pharmacy_Data_Base/assets/133570177/cb5bef68-e49c-47b4-9606-3c0b1a6dd480)

 The model was structured and generated as a [SQL DDL script](https://github.com/Martin8843/Pharmacy_Data_Base/blob/2e29671d6a1b1c7fc0f718d017de272f1b49669e/script%20ddl.sql) (the script is not  original form because I added `sequences` and `CONSTRAINT CHECK`)

+## How project is progressing

+This project is still tested and in progress
+The planned and implemented mechanisms are described in the specification that I attach to the set of files.

+### Features completed

+I did not have an analyst in my project, so I had to perform a business analysis and implement the logic from the technical side.
+I have successfully implemented CHECK constraints, packages (with functions and procedures) triggers in my project.

+### Features not completed